 Determining your eligibility for the Government Age Pension

-About 70% of Australians are eligible for some form of the Government Age Pension1.
+Around 62%1 of Australians over the age of 65 receive either a part or full Government Age Pension.
 If you’re approaching retirement age, you might be wondering if you’re one of them.

 To determine if you’re eligible, the government will consider your age, residency status, income and assets.
 There are some clear and simple guidelines that determine your eligibility and how much you can get.
 To get you started, here’s a rundown of the Age Pension rates.